We Welcome Your Application to Join Us!

 Watch for turning vehicles and ride outside the door zone of parked cars.
 Look out for debris, potholes, and other road hazards.
 Cross railroad tracks at right angles.

-- 4 weeks before your trip: two rides of 8 to 12 miles.
+- 4 weeks before your trip: two rides of 4-6 miles each.

-- 2 weeks before your trip: two rides of at least 20 miles.
+- 2 weeks before your trip: four rides of 8-10 miles each.

 Preparing for an Overland Experience

 Overland trips are wholesome, structured experiences with high expectations of each student’s behavior.
 You are expected to be enthusiastic, positive, helpful, and supportive of your trip mates and your leaders.
 We ask that you leave your cell phone and electronics at home (cameras are always welcome), so you can fully engage with your group and your trip.
 Arriving ready for a challenge — and prepared to contribute to an enthusiastic group — will go a long way toward creating a successful trip.
 Please contact us if you’d like to discuss preparing for your Overland trip.

 Grades 6-9 • 2 weeks • $3,595

 Grades 7-9 • 2 weeks • $3,595

 Grades 8-10 • 3 weeks • $4,995